The following members of the Value Investing Community serve as the Advisory Board for the Ben Graham Centre for Value Investing:

 Mr. Cunningham is an expert on corporate governance, culture, and structure.
 Since 2007, he has been the Tucker Research Professor at The George Washington University Law School in Washington D.C.
 He is the Founding Director of GW’s Business Law Program in New York City (GWNY) and the Faculty Director of the Center for Law, Economics and Finance (C-LEAF) and head of its Quality Shareholders Initiative.
 Cunningham has written extensively on corporate affairs in university journals and periodicals.
 He has published many influential books, including The Essays of Warren Buffett: Lessons for Corporate America, in collaboration with Mr. Buffett; The AIG Story, with Hank Greenberg; and Quality Shareholders: How the Best Managers Attract and Keep Them.
 Cunningham is Vice Chairman of the Board of Constellation Software Inc., a Toronto Stock Exchange company, and Director and former Treasurer of Ocean Colony LLC, a private resort in East Hampton, New York.
 Cunningham is a Trustee of the Museum of American Finance; a Member of the Dean’s Council of Lerner College of Business at the University of Delaware; and a Member of the Editorial Board of Financial History.
 Cunningham has served on the Boards of Directors of Ashford Hospitality Prime, an NYSE investor in luxury hotels; Pearl West Group, a private investment company in Vancouver; and Strata, a private technology company in Silicon Valley.
 A former Corporate Associate of Cravath, Swaine & Moore, Cunningham consults for public and private corporations and advises management and boards of directors.
 He has received numerous awards, including the 2018 B. Kenneth West Lifetime Achievement Award from the National Association of Corporate Directors (NACD).

-President, Hamblin Watsa Investment Counsel Ltd.
+Chairman, Hamblin Watsa Investment Counsel Ltd.

-Mr. Lace is currently President of Hamblin Watsa Investment Counsel Ltd., a wholly-owned subsidiary of Fairfax Financial Holdings Limited, a publicly listed insurance holding company.
+Mr. Lace is currently Chairman of Hamblin Watsa Investment Counsel Ltd., a wholly-owned subsidiary of Fairfax Financial Holdings Limited, a publicly listed insurance holding company.
 In this capacity, he and his team are responsible for managing Fairfax’s global investment assets.
 He leads the equity management group in uncovering investment opportunities worldwide using the value investing approach.
 He has served in the investment industry since 1975, initially receiving his training as a research analyst at Confederation Life under the tutelage of value investing specialist John H. Watson (cofounder of Sprucegrove Investment Management Ltd.) He subsequently worked in portfolio management at Scotia McLeod and has been a portfolio manager and principal at Hamblin Watsa since 1986.
 He received his SB in management from the Alfred P. Sloan School, MIT in 1973, his MBA from Ivey in 1975, and CFA in 1979.

 Managing Partner, Pabrai Investment Funds